-Bridging the gap between data science and mechanistic modelling to gain knowledge about community assembly
+Bridging the gap between data science and mechanistic modelling for a better understanding of community composition.

 Heterogeneous data platform for operational modeling and forecasting of Swiss lakes in collaboration with the Swiss Data Science Center.